GTWITE200/Activity-Planner-WPD/README.md

 # Activity-Planner-WPD
 Installation & Usage
- npm init
+ -npm init
- npm install nedb
+ -npm install nedb
- npm install express
+- npm install express
- npm install mustache-express
+-npm install mustache-express

 This web application is a fitness and wellbeing application.
 Fitness application that’s used to keep track of your physical fitness data, daily calorie count, invite friends to work out together and ultimately get healthy.